-Aligning the brand with the emotions of the customers helps to build meaningful connections and foster trust and loyalty.
-Design plays an important role here by conveying this story to the visitors visually, aurally, and in writing.
+Aligning the brand with the customers’ emotions helps build meaningful connections and foster trust and loyalty.
+Design plays an important role here by conveying this story to the visitors visually and verbally.

-Conversion Rate Optimization is the process of improving the shopping experience to turn visitors into customers through sales.
-It can be conducted on landing pages, product pages, or any customer touchpoints by employing the practices mentioned above.
-Perfecting a seamless UX design interface by focusing on navigation, product information and the other aspects mentioned above can greatly increase the conversion rates of the business.
+Perfecting a seamless UX design interface by focusing on navigation, product information, and the other aspects mentioned above can greatly increase the conversion rates of the business.